 The mediator will start by finding out a little about the parties and their case, including the issues that need to be resolved and the facts that need to be discussed.
 Parties have an opportunity to be part of crafting the process, and should feel free to let the mediator know what is working and what is not so that adjustments can be made along the way, to ensure that the process is as efficient and productive as possible.

 Will the mediator decide how my case is resolved?

-No, Scott will facilitate a discussion, and help the parties work towards a resolution.
+No, the mediator’s role is to facilitate a discussion and help the parties work towards a resolution.
 Whether or not the case is resolved remains solely within the control of the parties.
-Scott will not act as a judge and does not have the final say.
+The mediator will not act as a judge and does not have the final say.
 You retain full control over the outcome.

 What is the cost of mediation?